Lee Stephen Tillotson: Start of legal career

 Following the Spanish–American War Tillotson resigned from the Central Vermont Railroad to pursue legal studies in the office of St. Albans Attorney Alfred A. Hall.
 He attained admission to the bar in 1902 and began a practice in St. Albans.

 A Republican, Tillotson served as Judge of the St. Albans Municipal Court from 1904 to 1906.
 Tillotson was also involved in other business and government activities, including serving as a member of the board of directors for the gas lighting company in St. Albans and a member of the Vermont Commission on Probation.

 Adjutant General

 In 1910 Tillotson was appointed Adjutant General of the Vermont National Guard with the rank of brigadier general, filling the position following the death of William H. Gilmore.
 Tillotson's appointment was a generational break, because he was the first Vermont Adjutant General since the American Civil War who was not a veteran of that conflict.

 Tillotson won reelection every two years, and continued to serve as Adjutant General until the start of World War I. (The Adjutant General is selected for a two-year term by a secret ballot of the Vermont General Assembly.
-Elections are held in February of each odd numbered year, with the term commencing the following March.)
+At the time, elections were held in February of each odd numbered year, with the term commencing the following March.)